rowanwins/stac-helper/packages/stac-api-helper/README.md

+# NOTE THIS README IS WAY OUT OF DATE :)

 A small (5kb minified) library for helping interacting with and search STAC API endpoints in a web browser.

 Note: Uses the [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for making requests.

 Note 2: For more information on the STAC API head to the [spec](https://github.com/radiantearth/stac-api-spec).

 ## Installation
 ````